-Prerequisite: MAT 099 or 100 level MAT or 200 level MAT (with at least a C, "pass").
+Prerequisites: MAT 101, 111, 150, 211 or 212 (with at least a C).

-The first in a two course series that focuses on the chemistry of the human body.
-Topics covered will include atomic structure and bonding, structure and reactivity of molecules, acid-base theory, stoichiometry, solution chemistry and an introduction to organic chemistry.
+An introductory course that focuses on the chemistry of the human body.
+Topics covered will include atomic structure and bonding, structure and reactivity of molecules, acid-base theory, stoichiometry, solution chemistry, basic organic chemicals and reactions, the structure and function of biomolecules, basic biochemical processes, and basic drug chemistry.
 This course is specifically designed to meet the needs of any non-science major, including pre-nursing students.